rodrigobdz/airline-reservation-system/CONTRIBUTING.md

 ## Get involved

-There are many ways to contribute to GIPHY, and many of them do not involve writing any code.
+There are many ways to contribute to [airline-reservation-system](https://github.com/rodrigobdz/airline-reservation-system), and many of them do not involve writing any code.
 Here's a few ideas to get started:

 - Look through the [open issues](https://github.com/rodrigobdz/airline-reservation-system/issues).
 Provide workarounds, ask for clarification, or suggest labels.
 - If you find an issue you would like to fix, [open a pull request](https://github.com/rodrigobdz/airline-reservation-system/pulls).